In the Cook Shire, 29.2% of the local workers earned $1,750 or more per week.

 The amount of income an individual receives is linked to a number of factors including the person's employment status, age, qualifications and type of employment undertaken by the person.

-Wages in Cook Shire can vary greatly across industry sectors.
-As well as being related to the type of jobs and qualifications required in a particular industry, income levels can be related to the level of part-time employment, Occupations, Qualifications and the Age structure of the local workers, so the data should be looked at in conjunction with these topics.
+Wages in the Cook Shire can vary greatly across industry sectors.
+As well as being related to the type of jobs and qualifications required in a particular industry, income levels can be related to the level of part-time employment, Occupations, Qualification and the Age structure of the local workers, so the data should be looked at in conjunction with these topics.

 Australian Bureau of Statistics (ABS) – Census 2016 – by place of work

 |Gross weekly individual income||Number||%||Health Care and Social Assistance%|

 |$150 - $299||94||3.3||3.0|

 |$300 - $399||94||3.3||2.5|

 |$500 - $649||214||7.5||5.0|